Maria Skyllas-Kazacos: Career

-After finishing her PhD, Skyllas received a CSIRO Postdoctoral Fellowship and joined Bell Laboratories in the US for her post-doctoral work.
+After finishing her PhD, Skyllas-Kazacos received a CSIRO Postdoctoral Fellowship and joined Bell Laboratories in the US for her post-doctoral work.

-While completing her postdoctoral fellowship at Bell Labs, Skyllas did research on solar energy and focused on the liquid junction solar cell.
+While completing her postdoctoral fellowship at Bell Labs, Skyllas-Kazacos did research on solar energy and focused on the liquid junction solar cell.
 She researched ways of depositing thin films.
 She received a patent for a new method of electrodepositing thin films of cadmium selenide.
-Since Bell labs had to service Bell Telephone Company, Skyllas also did work on batteries.
+Since Bell labs had to service Bell Telephone Company, Skyllas-Kazacos also did work on batteries.
 While assisting on experiments with a problem of lead-acid batteries, she discovered soluble lead(IV) ions in the charging and discharging reactions of the lead-acid batteries.
 She published a paper on this discovery in the Journal of the Electrochemical Society.
 After giving a poster presentation in Australia on the same subject, she was awarded the Bloom-Gutmann Prize for the best young author under 30.

-After leaving Bell Labs, Skyllas went back to Australia and accepted a position as a Queen Elizabeth II Fellow in the School of Physics at the University of New South Wales.
+After leaving Bell Labs, Skyllas-Kazacos went back to Australia and accepted a position as a Queen Elizabeth II Fellow in the School of Physics at the University of New South Wales.
 In 1982, aged 31, she became a professor in chemical engineering and industrial chemistry.
-Skyllas married Michael Kazacos, who is also a scientist, and they have three children.

-At the University of New South Wales, Skyllas-Kazacos and her research team began working on vanadium compounds.
+At the University of New South Wales, Skyllas-Kazacos and her research team began working on vanadium compounds and flow cells in 1984.
 She discovered that highly concentrated pentavalent solutions can be prepared indirectly from tetravalent ions, which is more soluble, combined with scraping of the carbon electrode that made the vanadium oxidation-reduction reactions reversible.
-Skyllas with her research team then patented the vanadium redox battery in 1988.
+Skyllas-Kazacos with her research team then patented the vanadium redox battery in 1986.

+Personal life

+In 1976, Skyllas married Michael Kazacos, who is also a scientist, and they have three children.